-Following a review and discussion of Clark County's CAST results, including an analysis of the region's social characteristics, risk score and unmet need analysis in the context of planning efforts already underway, the following priorities were established for Clark County related to building regional behavioral health capacity to meet community needs for SUD services and revised based on Clark County's feedback.
+Following a review and discussion of Northern Region's CAST results, including an analysis of the region's social characteristics, risk score and unmet need analysis in the context of planning efforts already underway, the following priorities were established for the Northern Region related to building regional behavioral health capacity to meet community needs for SUD services.
 In keeping with principles of effective planning, priorities were limited to five per region to ensure that efforts won't be diffused by focusing on too many areas at one time.
 As progress is made on the following priorities, other areas of unmet need identified by CAST can be revisited.

-The top five (unranked) priorities for Clark County are:
+The top five (unranked) priorities for the Northern Region are:

-Promotion: Marketing Advertisements
+Promotion: Marketing advertisements